-To understand python socket programming, we need to know about three interesting topics – Socket Server, Socket Client and Socket.
+To understand Python socket programming, we need to know about three interesting topics - Socket Server, Socket Client, and Socket.

 So, what is a server?
-Well, a server is a software that waits for client requests and serves or processes them accordingly.
+Well, a server is software that waits for client requests and serves or processes them accordingly.

-Socket is the endpoint of a bidirectional communications channel between server and client.
+The socket is the endpoint of a bidirectional communications channel between the server and the client.
 Sockets may communicate within a process, between processes on the same machine, or between processes on different machines.
 For any communication with a remote program, we have to connect through a socket port.
+The main objective of this socket programming tutorial is to familiarize you with how socket servers and clients communicate with each other.
+You will also learn how to write a Python socket server program.

 Python Socket Example

 We have said earlier that a socket client requests for some resources to the socket server and the server responds to that request.
+So we will design both server and client model so that each can communicate with them.
+The steps can be considered like this.

-- Python socket client program will initiate the conversation at first.
+2. Python socket client program will initiate the conversation at first.

-- Then server program will response accordingly to client requests.
+3. Then server program will response accordingly to client requests.

-- Client program will terminate if user enters “bye” message.
+4. Client program will terminate if user enters “bye” message.
 Server program will also terminate when client program terminates, this is optional and we can keep server program running indefinitely or terminate with some specific command in client request.

 Python Socket Server